 To locate different types of bindings search by subject/genre using genre terms such as CALF BINDINGS, RETROSPECTIVE BINDINGS, TACKETED BINDINGS.
 The subject browse feature will display headings distinguishing types of bindings by place and date.

 To locate bindings by a specific shop or individual search by name browse using terms such as PAYNE, ROGER or ORNAMENTALE BLÜTE I WORKSHOP.

 To locate all records linked to incunable binding images, click here.

-For more information about incunable bindings, visit the Bibliographical Society of America Web site Bookbindings on Incunables in American Library Collections, which contains Husby's descriptions and photographs of selected examples in eighteen participating libraries.
+For more information about incunable bindings, visit Bookbindings on Incunables: The Scott Husby Database at Princeton University Library, which contains Husby's descriptions and photographs of selected examples in forty-three participating libraries.

 About Incunable Bookbindings Images

 These photographs of incunable bookbindings were made by the conservator and bookbinder Scott Husby in 2009 using a Nikon D70 camera at ISO setting 200.
 On the basis of an inventory of the incunable collection he made in 2006, he selected 121 of the most important original bindings which are documented here with 209 digital images depicting front covers, back covers, inscriptions, and other copy-specific features that might help with the identification of bookbinding workshops.
 He has kindly granted permission to display these images, which are for personal, educational, and noncommercial use only.
 To obtain high resolution images for publication purposes, inquire with the Photography and Rights Department by E-mailing Photography & Rights.
 Publication is prohibited without written permission from The Morgan Library & Museum.